 Why Is Using QuickBooks Billed Shipping Price at Cost Important?

-2. Accurate Financial Records: QuickBooks automatically notes the actual shipping cost, thereby allowing you to keep accurate financial records and avoid disparities between what you paid for shipping and what you reported to clients.
+QuickBooks automatically records the actual shipping cost, helping you maintain precise financial data.
+This prevents any mismatch between what you paid for shipping and what you billed your customers. - Improved Customer Satisfaction:

 How to Set Up QuickBooks Billed Shipping Price at Cost